Post

 Engine

-• Oil leaks: Oil leaks can occur from various areas of the engine, including the valve cover gaskets, oil pan gasket, and rear main seal.
-Symptoms include oil spots on the ground after parking and low oil levels.
+• Description/Symptoms: Oil leaks can develop from various locations, including the valve cover gaskets, oil pan gasket, and front crankshaft seal.
+Symptoms include visible oil leaks, a burning oil smell, and low oil level.

 • Solution: Replace the leaking gaskets or seals.